nantucketedtrust/nantucketedtrust.github.io/README.md

-Siply edit the markdown pages in the _posts directory
+Simply edit the markdown pages in the _posts directory...
 ==========================